carbon-design-system/ibm-products/.github/CODE_GUIDELINES.md

 ## Stories

 - There should be a set of stories to cover the design scenarios.
+Note that there does not necessarily need to be a separate story for each scenario, providing each scenario can be experienced using the stories provided.
+- The stories should expose all relevant props in the controls panel.
+In
+  particular:
+  - Ensure that prop-types and DocGen comment appear in the component source files, in order to fully and usefully populate the storybook controls panel and the props table on the documentation page.
+  - Props that can be directly edited (strings, numbers, colors, etc) should have appropriate controls, which may mean overriding the default control types where necessary.
+  - Props that cannot be directly edited, such as props that take arrays or object structures or DOM fragments incorporating specific assets, should be given useful options, for example by using a 'select' control type with a selection of relevant choices (including 'none').
+  - Some props may require some extra controls to be included in the story in order to illustrate them correctly, in which case their controls in the controls panel should be disabled so as not to make conflicting changes.
+  - Props that cannot usefully be modified in the story context (for example, handlers) should be disabled in the controls panel.
-The stories should expose all relevant props and actions.
+- The stories should also expose all relevant actions and behaviors.
+This may require adding some extra controls to the stories, and coding some handlers and simple actions.
+Reproducing a full use case isn't necessary, especially where it becomes intricate or complicated.
 - Additional usage documentation and code samples should be made available on the 'Docs' tab along with the props table.